armnerd/zorm/readme.md

 ### How

-> how many steps wil it take to put an elephant into refrigerator
+> how many steps will it take to put an elephant into refrigerator

 1. open the link
 2. do the operation